actuator/cve/README.md

   - **Description**: An issue in Viatom Health ViHealth for Android v.2.74.58 and before allows a remote attacker to execute arbitrary code via the com.viatom.baselib.mvvm.webWebViewActivity component.

 ## Permission Bypass

+- **CVE-2024-37575**
+  - **Description**: The Mister org.mistergroup.shouldianswer application 1.4.264 for Android enables any installed application (with no permissions) to place phone calls without user interaction by sending a crafted intent via the org.mistergroup.shouldianswer.ui.default_dialer.DefaultDialerActivity component.

+- **CVE-2024-37574**
+  - **Description**: The GriceMobile com.grice.call application 4.5.2 for Android enables any installed application (with no permissions) to place phone call  without user interaction by sending a crafted intent via the com.iui.mobile.presentation.MobileActivity.

 - **CVE-2024-37573**
   - **Description**: The Talkatone com.talkatone.android application 8.4.6 for Android enables any installed application (with no permissions) to place phone calls without user interaction by sending a crafted intent via the